dsmjs/.github/CONTRIBUTING.md

 ### Align with maintainers first

-We welcome conversation about your contribution ahead of opening your PR and encourage aligning with project maintainers before investing significant effort into your contribution.
+We encourage conversation about your contribution ahead of opening your PR and encourage aligning with project maintainers before investing significant effort into your contribution.